 A few manufacturers set themselves apart by offering long product warranties.
 LG, Panasonic, Silfab, Solaria, and Sunpower all offer 25-year warranties.
 Thus, these warranties are often 13 or 15 years longer than other manufacturers, including First Solar, Hanhwa, JA Solar, Jinko Solar, and Trina.

-An inverter is the brains of the operations, and it converts solar electricity into AC, the current that is used in your home.
+An inverter is the brain of the operations, and it converts solar electricity into AC, the current that is used in your home.
 There are two different types of inverters that are commonly installed for residential projects.

 String inverters (or central inverters) are standalone units, and multiple solar panels can feed one inverter.
 Most residential systems have one or possibly two, and they are usually mounted indoors.
-When a string inverter fails, the whole solar system could stop generating electricity.
+When a string inverter fails, the solar system could stop generating electricity.
 String inverter warranties are typically good for between five and 15 years.
 Some manufacturers, such as SolarEdge, allow homeowners to extend the inverter warranty with an added cost.
 When installing a string inverter, many systems will also have power optimizers mounted on each panel.
 SolarEdge offers a 25-year warranty on its power optimizers.

 The other commonly used inverter is called a microinverter, and solar systems have one for each panel.
 Microinverters are mounted on the backside of the module, so they get pretty exposed to the elements.
 When a microinverter fails, the associated panel will be affected.
 Microinverter manufacturers often have warranties of up to 25 years, including Enphase.

-If your solar system has a lithium-ion battery, it is likely the most expensive component on the solar system.
+If your solar system has a lithium-ion battery, it is likely the most expensive component of the solar system.
 Adding a solar battery to your system could easily add $10,000 to the total system cost.
 Like the battery in your laptop or cell phone, the capacity slowly decreases over time as the battery is charged and discharged.
 Most battery manufacturers offer warranties to ensure that the battery is working at a certain level.

-The battery warranty ensures that a certain percentage of the battery’s original capacity after a certain period.
+The battery warranty ensures a certain percentage of the battery’s original capacity after a certain period.
 The Tesla Powerwall comes with a warranty that guarantees 70% of its original capacity after 10 years.
 Unfortunately, improper installation of a solar battery can void the warranty, so using a skilled solar contractor is essential.